waitipeter/TANZANIA-WATER-WELLS-PROJECT/README.md

 - Functional Needs repair.
 This makes this problem a Ternary classification but for  better classification I combined functional water points and functional needs repair as class 1 and non-funtional water points as class 0.
 ## Business Problem:
 An NGO focused on locating wells that needs repair.
 The Tanzanian government is looking to find patterns in non-functional wells to influence how new wells are built.
-As an employee of the NGO i have been tasked with presenting findings on how the Ministry of Water can identify wells that are non-functional or in need of repair, so
+As an employee of the NGO i have been tasked with presenting findings on how the Ministry of Water can identify wells that are non-functional or in need of repair, so so that they can dispatch teams to fix them
 ## Requirements
 This project requires that;